 While gambling has always been prominent surrounding football, has the sheer amount of exposure to advertising become too much?
 Around 60% of clubs in the Premier League and Championship are now sponsored by gambling companies, meaning that those enjoying a game in the stadium itself or from the comfort of their own living room will be exposed to a large amount of adverts during the 90 minutes, whether it be on shirts or hoardings.
 As well as this, TV commercials both pre-match and at half-time are generally dominated by betting companies.

-As a result, there is concern among many that supporters are being exposed to inappropriate advertisements on a regular basis, while there is also research which suggests that an increasing number of professional players are at risk of developing gambling issues.
+As a result, there is concern among many that supporters are being exposed to inappropriate advertisements on a regular basis, while there is also research which suggests that an increasing number of professional players are at risk of developing gambling issues, even some English Premier League Player of the Year candidates.
 During the 2018 World Cup in Russia, television viewers will have taken in the equivalent of a 90-minute match worth of betting adverts during the competition, while bookmakers receiving significantly more airtime than alcohol and food companies.
 Taking such facts into account, coupled with the increasing number of betting shirt sponsorships in the Premier League, it is perhaps little wonder that the amount of wagers being placed is snowballing.

 The number of children placing bets is also alarming, with the Gambling Commission having found that 12% of 11-15-year olds gambled at least once per week.
 This is the case despite the fact that advertisers are unable to target under-18’s when it comes to gambling, however this only means that they are not specifically focused on the younger market.
 The fact that 34% of young people aged between 15-24 said that they had been influenced by an advert when placing a bet shows just what an impact they can have, even if the relationship between the two has not been entirely proven.

 What are Football Authorities Doing to Combat This Issue?